jburrows82/llmcord/README.md

 ## Features

 ### Reply-based chat system
-Just @ the bot to start a conversation and reply to continue.
+Just @ the bot **or include the phrase `at ai` (case-insensitive) anywhere in your message** to start a conversation.
+Reply to the bot's response to continue the chat.
+The bot mention (`@BotName` or `at ai`) is automatically removed before the query is sent to the LLM (e.g., `hello at ai` becomes `hello`).
 Build conversations with reply chains!

 You can:
 - Branch conversations endlessly
 - Continue other people's conversations
-- @ the bot while replying to ANY message to include it in the conversation
+- @ the bot **or include `at ai`** while replying to ANY message to include it in the conversation

 Additionally:
 - When DMing the bot, conversations continue automatically (no reply required).
-To start a fresh conversation, just @ the bot.
+To start a fresh conversation, just @ the bot **or include `at ai`**.
 You can still reply to continue from anywhere.
 - You can branch conversations into [threads](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ).
-Just create a thread from any message and @ the bot inside to continue.
+Just create a thread from any message and @ the bot **or include `at ai`** inside to continue.
 - Back-to-back messages from the same user are automatically chained together.
 Just reply to the latest one and the bot will see all of them.

 ### Choose any LLM